junxit/us-congress-bills-111/metadata.md

 - 2009-01-22 — Referred to House Science and Technology
 - 2009-01-22 — Referred to House Ways and Means
 - 2009-01-22 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, Education and Labor, and Science and Technology, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-01-26 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-7, Part I.
+- 2009-01-26 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-7, Part I.
+- 2009-01-27 — Committee on Education and Labor discharged.
+- 2009-01-27 — Committee on Education and Labor discharged.
+- 2009-01-27 — Committee on Science and Technology discharged.
+- 2009-01-27 — Committee on Science and Technology discharged.
+- 2009-01-27 — Committee on Ways and Means discharged.
+- 2009-01-27 — Committee on Ways and Means discharged.
+- 2009-01-27 — Placed on the Union Calendar, Calendar No. 3.